 The literature flow diagram (Appendix A3) summarizes the results of the literature search, including the number of studies identified at the abstract and title stage, studies reviewed at the full-text stage, the number of studies included by Key Question and intervention, and the number of studies excluded.
 For this supplemental report, we reviewed 10,091 abstracts, of which 1,125 were reviewed as full text articles.
 We included a total of 71 trials (reported in 87 publications) of interventions for drug use.
-From the 2008 USPSTF review,2 we carried forward seven trials, which are included in the results below.^{4-6,29-32} One trial from the 2008 USPSTF review evaluated naltrexone,5 one trial evaluated methadone,6 and five trials evaluated psychosocial intervention) for drug use in a screen-detected population.4 We excluded 10 other trials of treatments included in the 2008 USPSTF report.
-Six trials evaluated a medication not approved by the FDA for treatment of substance use disorders (desipramine, baclofen, fluoxetine, nefazodone, or disulfiram),33-38 two trials evaluated non-included interventions (acupuncture39 or an intervention that involved provision of housing),40 and two trials had duration of followup less than 3 months.^{41,42}
+From the 2008 USPSTF review, we carried forward seven trials, which are included in the results below.
+4-6,30-33 One trial from the 2008 USPSTF review evaluated naltrexone, one trial evaluated methadone, and five trials evaluated psychosocial interventions.
+Only one trial from the 2008 USPSTF review evaluated a treatment (brief psychosocial intervention) for drug use in a screen-detected population.
+We excluded 10 other trials of treatments included in the 2008 USPSTF report.
+Six trials evaluated a medication not approved by the FDA for treatment of substance use disorders (desipramine, baclofen, fluoxetine, nefazodone, or disulfiram), 34-39 two trials evaluated non-included interventions (acupuncture or an intervention that involved provision of housing), 41 and two trials had duration of followup less than 3 months.
+42,43

-The 2019 USPSTF screening review included 27 trials on the effectiveness of psychosocial interventions for treatment of drug use in screen-detected populations, all of which are included in this supplemental report.^{4,43-68} It identified no trials of pharmacotherapy for drug use in screen-detected populations.
+The USPSTF screening review included 27 trials on the effectiveness of psychosocial interventions for treatment of drug use in screen-detected populations, all of which are included in this supplemental report.^{4,44-69} It identified no trials of pharmacotherapy for drug use in screen-detected populations.

-We identified 17 additional trials of FDA-approved pharmacotherapies for treatment of opioid use disorder (12 evaluated naltrexone, one evaluated methadone, and five evaluated buprenorphine; one trial evaluated both naltrexone and buprenorphine)69 and 22 additional trials of psychosocial therapies for treatment of drug use in treatment-seeking (non-screen-detected) settings that were not included in the 2008 USPSTF report2 or 2019 screening review.1 The total numbers of studies included in this supplement are 19 trials of pharmacotherapies and 52 trials of psychosocial interventions (27 in screen-detected populations, 25 in treatment-seeking populations).
+We identified 17 additional trials of FDA-approved pharmacotherapies for treatment of opioid use disorder (12 evaluated naltrexone, one evaluated methadone, and five evaluated buprenorphine; one trial evaluated both naltrexone and buprenorphine)70 and 22 additional trials of psychosocial therapies for treatment of drug use in treatment-seeking (non-screen-detected) settings that were not included in the 2008 USPSTF report2 or screening review.1 The total numbers of studies included in this supplement are 19 trials of pharmacotherapies and 52 trials of psychosocial interventions (27 in screen-detected populations, 25 in treatment-seeking populations).